The online M.A. in Art Education curriculum is characterized by:

 The online M.A. in Art Education is a two-year program.
-Students typically enroll in two courses per semester with the exception of a third course in the final semester of the program.
+Students typically enroll in two courses per semester and pursue a third course in the final semesters of the program.

 All M.A. in Art Education courses are delivered on the Moodle learning management system.

 Courses are largely asynchronous, meaning students can view lectures and complete related assignments and fieldwork on their own time.
 Coursework may include reading, viewing video lectures, participating in forums and multimedia VoiceThread discussions, and collaborating with other students on group projects.
 In some cases, students may be required to attend live video chats during standard course times.